Pelé: Birth of a Legend: Plot

-In the year 1950, on the occasion of Football World Cup, some Brazilians along with former footballer Dondinho (Original: João Ramos do Nascimento, Actor: Seu Jorge) were listening to the commentary of the football match on radio but Brazil lost that match left everyone with tears.
-A slum kid Dico (Actor: Leonardo Lima Carvalho), the son of Dondinho, was also witnessing that defeat over that radio and promised his father that one day, under his tutelage, Brazil will win the FIFA World Cup title.
+During the 1950 FIFA World Cup, some Brazilians along with former footballer Dondinho are listening to the commentary of a football match on radio.
+Brazil loses that match and the World Cup, leaving everyone in tears.
+A slum kid Dico, the son of Dondinho, also witnesses that defeat over the radio and promises his father that one day, he will lead Brazil to win the FIFA World Cup title.

-One day Dico, along with his mother, was immaculating a house where his mother (Original: Celeste Arantes, Actress: Mariana Nunes) was appointed for cleaning.
-A group of boys, discussing about an upcoming football tournament, entered into the room and noticed Dico, claiming himself to play like Pelé (mispronounced the name of his favorite player, goalkeeper Bilé of CR Vasco da Gama).
-All boys poked fun at him and teased him with name Pelé.
+One day, Dico and his mother, Celeste Arantes, are cleaning a house that his mother was hired to clean.
+A group of boys, discussing an upcoming football tournament, enters the room and notices Dico as he tries to enter the conversation.
+He says he wants to be like Bilé (goalkeeper of CR Vasco da Gama), but he mispronounces the name as Pelé.
+All the boys poke fun at him and tease him with the name Pelé.

-Deco later on participated on that football tournament with name Pelé (name registered by those boys) and with his spectacular Brazilian Ginga football style he and his slum team became the champion of that tournament, astonishing everyone watching that match.
-All the spectators cheered him with name Pelé turning Dico to Pelé.
+Dico later participates in that football tournament with the name Pelé, and with his spectacular Brazilian Ginga football style, his slum team made it all the way to the final, where they eventually lost 6-5.
+However, Dico scored 5 goals in the final and nearly masterminded a comeback on his own, shocking everyone watching and his teammates.
+All the spectators cheer him with the name Pelé, turning Dico into Pelé.

-All believed Brazil lost 1950 FIFA World Cup due to Ginga football style but Pelé further played for Santos FC with iconic Ginga style and selected for 1958 World Cup Brazil team at the age of 16.
+All believe Brazil lost the 1950 FIFA World Cup due to the Ginga football style, but Pelé plays for Santos FC with the iconic Ginga style and is selected for the 1958 World Cup Brazil team at the age of 16.

-Under guidance from manager Vicente Feola (Vincent D'Onofrio), young Pelé (Kevin de Paula) utilizes his street football skills to lead Brazil to the World Cup in 1958.
-For the first time in history Brazil won FIFA World Cup tournament defeating the host country Sweden with 5-2 score.
+Under guidance from manager Vicente Feola, Pelé utilizes his street football skills to lead Brazil to the 1958 FIFA World Cup final.
+For the first time in history, Brazil wins the World Cup tournament after defeating the host country Sweden with a score of 5-2.

-At last movie credits shows, Brazil also won FIFA title for 2nd(1962 FIFA World Cup) and 3rd(1970 FIFA World Cup) time during the football era of Pelé (Edson Arantes do Nascimento).
-He is often recognised as the Best player of 20th century.
+The epilogue reveals that Brazil also won their second (1962 FIFA World Cup) and third (1970 FIFA World Cup) FIFA title during the football era of Pelé.
+He broke numerous football records and is often recognised as the best player of the 20th century.